-However, at the higher levels of an organization, you don't succeed primarily because of your abilities as an individual contributor (your abilities to do the work).
+However, at the higher levels of an organization, you don't succeed primarily because of your abilities to do the work as an individual contributor.
 Rather, your success depends on how you set direction, align your team, and give thought to the direction of the whole organization, department, or endeavor.

 If you keep focusing on doing the work yourself, you will neglect the unique responsibilities of your role.
-In fact, if you keep trying to do the things you did as an individual contributor, you simply won't have time to lead at all.
+Furthermore, if you keep trying to do the things you did as an individual contributor, you won't have time to lead at all.
+If you keep doing all the things you did as a contributor, you won't have time to lead.